unrealwork/atsd-use-cases/research/hartford-fire/README.md

 | **Average Value** | +8.98% | +22.34% | +11.40% | p > 0.20 |
 | Median Value | +9.08% | +28.01% | +10.03% | p > 0.20 |

-Based on the results of the validation testing, the Average Value Baseline model was alternatively successful and unsuccessful in predicting the number of calls placed to the Hartford Fire Department; 100% prediction accuracy is almost impossible to achieve without drastically overfitting the model to the data, which is also undesirable.
-Here, when the data showed a sub-standard level of consistency to the trend with a major outlier point (January), the model was effectively able to negotiate the irregularity and still predict the number of calls placed in the holdout data to within 5%.
-When the target variable itself was the outlier (February) the model's error percentage grew to almost 12%.
-This shows that the model itself is simply unable to predict whether or not the target data point will be an outlier or not, and the very definition of an outlier makes its prediction near impossible.
+Based on the results of the validation testing, the Average Value Baseline model is alternatively successful and unsuccessful in predicting the number of calls placed to the Hartford Fire Department; 100% prediction accuracy is almost impossible to achieve without drastically overfitting the model to the data, which is also undesirable.
+Here, when the data showed a sub-standard level of consistency to the trend with a major outlier point (January), the model is effectively able to negotiate the irregularity and still predict the number of calls placed in the holdout data to within 5%.
+When the target variable itself is the outlier (February) the error percentage of this model grew to almost 12%.
+This shows that the model itself is unable to predict whether or not the target data point is an outlier or not, and the very definition of an outlier makes its prediction near impossible.

 ## Implementation